tirthalpatel/Learning-Scala/ScalaQuickStart/README.md

 =========================
 Syntax comparison between Java and Scala + Sample code snippet for getting started with Scala.

-This can be useful to java developers fir getting started with Scala syntax.
+This can be useful to java developers for getting started with Scala syntax.

 Software Requirements
 ---------------------